Kamaqen/Kamaqen/README.md

 As an interpreter, I bridge gaps through effective communication.

 🎶 Harmony Seeker --
-Beyond coding, I find balance in music—a dedicated musician seeking harmony.
+Beyond coding, I find balance in music — a dedicated musician seeking harmony.

 🌍 Remote Work Advocate --
 A remote work enthusiast with leadership experience, let's build something amazing, no matter where you are.